Brontis Jodorowsky: Career

 He also has a career in theatre, directing and performing in numerous plays, most of them in Paris.
 Many of his works were presented at the Théâtre Du Soleil.
 He is also known for his Atrides series of plays.
 (Atreides is both the name of descendants of the Greek mythological figure Atreus and the name of the protagonist family in Frank Herbert's Dune novels.)

-In 1991 his daughter, Alma Jodorowsky, was born.
-She is a French model, singer and actress.

 In 2009, he wrote and directed a play with his father and was also an actor in Le Gorille (The Gorilla) which became one of his better-known pieces.

-In the film La Danza De La Realidad (The Dance Of Reality), he had to play the role of his grandfather whom he'd never known or seen in person since he died before Brontis was born.
+In the film La Danza De La Realidad (The Dance Of Reality), he had to play the role of his grandfather Jaime whom he'd never known or seen in person, since he died before Brontis was born.
 Through his father's direction of the film, he discovered much about his father and what he had endured over his lifetime.
 He reprised the role of Jaime Jodorowsky in the film's sequel, Endless Poetry, which, like La Danza De La Realidad, was also inspired by his father's life experiences, this time focusing on Alejandro's youth and discovery of poetry.

+In 2018, Jodorowsky played alchemist Nicolas Flamel in Fantastic Beasts: The Crimes of Grindelwald, his first blockbuster role.